 Trip Notes PDF

-This introductory trip explores the idyllic Croatian coastline, and is located on the historic island of Krapanj.
-The swims are a combination of island hopping and coastal swims with distances averaging 3km a day and are designed for those who prefer shorter swim distances and would like more time to relax or have less open water experience.
+This introductory trip explores the idyllic Croatian coastline, and the waters we swim in are part of the Telašćica and Kornati national parks.
+The swims are a combination of island hopping and coastal swims with distances averaging 3km a day and are designed for those who prefer shorter swim distances and would like more time to relax or have less open water experience

-The trip brings together swimming and walking, so that our swims take in some of the most beautiful places in Croatia, such as swimming in the isolated Zlarin lagoon, climbing to the highest point of Mount Klepac, swimming in the vast Lake Visovac and the historic Šibenik Channel.
-As well as visiting the 15th Century St. Nicholas Fortress.
+The trip brings together swimming and walking, so that our swims take in some of the most beautiful places in Croatia, such as swimming in Telašćica Bay, trekking down the Priseka Peninsula, swimming to Croatia's largest uninhabited island, Zut, and experiencing the lunar landscape of the Kornati Natinoal Park.

 Fully guided tour with full safety escort for the number of days specified in the tour summary, swim guiding, technique analysis, accommodation; breakfast and lunch.